 As with peer to peer lending, this model tries to hold down costs for everyone by cutting out some of the bureaucracy found in typical insurance companies.
 Essentially, a peer to peer insurance company puts groups of people into a pool according to their needs.
 Everyone pays into the pool.
 Then eligible claims are paid for out of the pool.

-All sorts of insurance is available through these types of companies–homeowners and renters insurance, health insurance, and even car insurance.
+All sorts of insurance are available through these types of companies--homeowners and renters insurance, health insurance, and even car insurance.
 Here’s how it works and how it might work for you.